Sumayea12/Railway-Planner-Object-Oriented-Analysis-Design-/README.md

 # Railway-Planner-Object-Oriented-Analysis-Design-

 ### Description
-The Railway Planner is an object-oriented project developed as part of an analysis and design course.
-It is designed to facilitate the scheduling and management of trains, seats allocation, and reporting functionalities for railway personnel.
+The Railway Planner is designed to facilitate the scheduling and management of trains, seats allocation, and reporting functionalities for railway personnel.
 It's an online based reservation management system.

 ### Features
 - User authentication and authorization